PlatypusBytes/ROSE/docs/src_doc/community/tutorial_set_train.rst

 Tutorial set train
 ======================
 An import part of ROSE is the train model.
-It is possible to set up your own custom train otherwise, it is also possible to choose from a selection of default trains
+It is possible to set up your own custom train otherwise, it is also possible to choose from a selection of default trains.

 Set up default train model
 __________________________